-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2022 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2023 are as follows.

-Valuation Date Actuarial Cost Method Actuarial Assumptions: June 30, 2022 Entry Age Normal
+Valuation Date Actuarial Cost Method Actuarial Assumptions: June 30, 2023 Entry Age Normal

+Expected Remaining

+Service Lives 2 years.

-Expected Remaining Service Lives Investment Rate of Return Inflation Rate Mortality 2 years.
-7.25% per annum.
-2.3% per annum.
-Non-disabled members Collar (males/females) and Healthy Annuitant Table generational basis by M Scale MP-2018.
-Disabled members - Mon RP-2000 Disabled Retired no projection for mortality d White Colla s projected fortality Im rtality rates b e Mortality ar (females) on a fully provements pased on the Table, with
+Investment Rate of Return 7.25% per annun.

+Inflation Rate 2.30% per annum.

+Mortahty Non-disabled members - Mortality rates based on the RP-2014 Blue Collar and White-Collar Healthy Annuitant Tables projected on a full generation basis by Mortality Improvement Scale MP-2018.
+Disabled members - Mortality rates based on the

+RP-2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.

-Termination, Disability, and Retirement Termination, disability assumptions were projec (2014-2018) experience members. /, and ted based on retirement a five-year
+Termination, Disability, and Retirement Termination, disabilit assumptions were projec (2014-2018) experience members. ted based or •

-Salary Increases Salary increases were pro 2018 experience study of The salary increase range members are: the System' s members.
+Salary Increases Salary increases were pro

+2018 experience study of

+The salary increase rang members are: es for speci he types of

-Lower Upper
+members are: Lower Upper

 Member Type Range Range

 Regular 3.0% 12.8%

-Judges Corrections 2.6% 3.6% 5.1% 13.8%
+Judges 2.6% 5.1%

+Corrections 13.8%

 Hazardous Duty 3.6% 13.8%

 Wildlife 3.6% 13.8%

-Cost of Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost o living increases.
-The projected benefit payment do not include provisions for potential future increases not yet authorized by the Board o Trustees as they were deemed not to be substantively automatic. t benefits is aid by the ted cost of it payments ntial future the Board of
+Cost of Living Adjustments The present value of futu

+based on benefits currently being paid System and includes previously granted living increases.
+The projected benefit pa

+do not include provisions for potent increases not yet authorized by the

+substantively automatic.

 The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.3% and an adjustment for the effect of rebalancing/diversification.
-The resulting expected long-term rate of return is 7.61% for 2022.
-Best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2022 are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation 2.3% and an adjustment for the effect of rebalancing diversification.
+The resulting expected long-term rate of return is 8.34% for 2023.
+Best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023 are summarized in the following table:

-Expected Long Term Real Rates of Return
+Long-Term Expected Real Rate of Return

-Asset Class 2022

-Cash 0.39%

-Domestic Equity 4.57%

-International Equity 5.76%

-Domestic Fixed Income 1.48%

-International Fixed Income 5.04%

-Alternative Investments 8.30%

-Total Fund 5.91%
+() 80%

+4.45%

+5.44%

+2.04%

+5.33%

+8.19%

+5.75%o